-St. Michael’s, a conservation area
+St. Michael in the Hamlet: a conservation area

 John Cragg, proprietor of the Mersey Iron Foundry, settled here in the early nineteenth century and built a group of five houses and the church.

 These buildings are of considerable interest for their extensive use of cast iron.
 The architect for the church, Thomas Rickman, had met Cragg in 1812, and between them they developed the use of cast iron for church design.
 Rickman, also designer of the remarkable Church of St. George, Everton, was a scholarly architect, whose published work had a very important influence on the great nineteenth century Gothic revival.

 The Conservation Area also includes a variety of attractive detached, semi-detached and terraced properties and a modern Training College.